pramodatre/pramodatre.github.io/_posts/2020-05-30-stereo-vision-exploration.md

 {% endhighlight %}

 ### Disparity calculation
 We can invoke block comparisons for each pixel in the left image using the following set-up.
-Here, the start and end rows and columns of the chunks are passed as argument.
+Here, the start and end rows and columns of the chunks are passed as arguments.
 I will next describe the derivation of these indexes.

 {% highlight C++ %}
 void compute_disparity(int start_chunk_row, int end_chunk_row, int start_chunk_col, int end_chunk_col, Mat *left_img, Mat *right_img, Mat *disparity_map)